MNP Community & Sport Centre: Roof replacement

 The original tensile roof on the MNP Community & Sport Centre was constructed in 1983 and remained in service longer than anticipated.
 After a two-year review regarding options for the existing roof, City Council approved funding for a new-and-improved roof system.
 While maintaining the original roof's profile, the new roof system made use of new materials such as Nanogel aerogel thus providing better insulation and energy efficiency while also allowing a significant amount of light to filter into the building's interior.

 In March 2010, the tented portion of the facility was closed for the replacement of its roof and many facility upgrades.
 The $44.5-million project was a joint initiative between the City of Calgary, the government of Canada and Talisman Energy.
 The new roof was completed in 2011 and was expected to last 30-plus years.

 Name changes

 The facility was named the Lindsay Park Sports Centre when built.

 In March 2002 the facility was renamed the Talisman Centre after the City of Calgary sold the naming rights to Talisman Energy for 10 million dollars for 20 years.

 Talisman was bought by Repsol in 2016, after which the facility's name was changed to the Repsol Sport Centre.

 When Repsol's naming sponsorship agreement expired in spring of 2022, MNP LLP became the naming sponsor, and the facility was renamed the MNP Community & Sport Centre.

+Expansion

+The facility is undergoing an expansion known as the Leisure Expansion Aquatics Project (LEAP), a redevelopment initiative to enhance its aquatic and recreational amenities.
+The project includes the addition of features such as a lazy river, water slides, and a wading pool, as well as upgrades to existing facilities and infrastructure.

+The expansion represents an investment of approximately $87.5 million, with funding provided by the City of Calgary, the Government of Alberta, and other partners.
+Construction began in 2024 and is expected to be completed by 2027.

+Operations

+In 2026, parking operations at the facility transitioned to Calgary Parking, introducing time-limited free parking with paid rates applied after the free period to manage demand and improve turnover.